 Oaxaca City, Oaxaca – Pochote Market began in November 2003 at the Pochote Cultural Center with the support of Oaxacan artist Francisco Toledo.
-The market moved several times in 2004 and returned to the Pochote in the fall.
-During the spring of 2005 there was uncertainty of where the market would be held.
-In June 2005, the market divided with some of the vendors leaving and forming the Multi-Bio Cultural Organico.
+The market moved several times in 2004 and returned to the Pochote in the fall where it stayed until 2009.

 Cada dia quiero hacer las cosas mejor.